openshiftio/openshift.io/README.md

 # OpenShift.io

 OpenShift.io is a cloud-native development environment for planning, creating and deploying hybrid cloud services.
 It provides a full toolchain for development teams, in the cloud with zero setup and maintenance.
+This repository contains the marketing pages and the issue tracker that is used across the project.

 ## Community Feedback